lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 # Context

 Recently, the proprietary Dropbox Linux client dropped support for all Linux file systems except *unencrypted ext4*.
-However, my home directory is "unfortunately" encrypted.
+And, my home directory is "unfortunately" encrypted.

 In early December, the proprietary Dropbox Linux client I have been using